-Students pass Praxis I (CASE) which includes Reading, Writing & Mathematics as part of the entrance requirements into the TEP.
-Students also pass Praxis II which includes the Principles of Learning and Teaching (PLT) and a specialty area test required for licensure by the Mississippi Department of Education. • Praxis I Core Case Required Scores as of January 1, 2014: Reading 156; Writing 162; Mathematics, 150.
-Required scores on the Praxis II (PLT and Specialty Area Tests) vary with grade level and content areas.
+Students pass Praxis I (PPST) which includes Reading, Writing & Mathematics as part of the entrance requirements into the TEP.
+Students also pass Praxis II which includes the Principles of Learning and Teaching (PLT) and a specialty area test required for licensure by the Mississippi Department of Education. •PPST Scores required (as of September 1, 2012): Reading 172; Writing 173; Mathematics 172. •Required scores on the Praxis II (PLT and Specialty Area Tests) vary with grade level and content areas.

 Students must request that Educational Testing Services (ETS) send a copy of their scores to Mississippi College (Code 1477).
 It is important that students have their scores sent to the Mississippi Department of Education (Code 7599).
 Students should keep their original copy in a safe place for future use.

 Nature of Student Teaching Program and Extent of Teaching

 Every student seeking licensure for teaching in any area will be expected to arrange his/her work so as to devote one semester of the senior year to certain required professional courses which shall include Directed Teaching.
 A student must have been admitted to the Teacher Education Program before being eligible to enroll in the professional semester.
 This professional semester for student teachers covers a period of approximately eighteen weeks, including holidays and registration.
 No coursework other than the 12 hours in the Professional Semester can be taken during the student teaching semester.